Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 When your hair is dry, do you notice a very stark difference in moisture between your roots and ends?

-This can also be caused by a lack of hair care, but if that dryness is paired with frizziness throughout the length of the strand, this could be a sign of hidden texture.
+A lack of hair care can also cause this, but if that dryness is paired with frizziness throughout the length of the strand, this could be a sign of hidden texture.

 Curly Hair Runs In Family